AU-Master-Thesis/thesis/sections/3-methodology/study-4/simulation.typ

 // robot-robot-collisions             = true
 // robot-environment-collisions       = true

 The simulation tool supports visualisations of most aspects of the simulation.
 All possible visualisations are listed and described in @table.simulation-visualisations.
-The visualisations can be toggled on and off in the settings panel, as shown in @f.m.simulation-tool-settings.
+The visualisations can be toggled on and off in the settings panel, as shown in @f.m.simulation-tool.
 The visualisations are updated in real-time as the simulation progresses.

 #let edges = (